GitauHarrison/notes/search/implement_elasticseach.md

 ```

-If you are using blueprints and a factory function, Elasticsearch configurations will only be accessbile once `create_app()` function has been invoked.
+If you are using blueprints and a factory function, Elasticsearch configurations will only be accessible once `create_app()` function has been invoked.

 ```python
 # app/__init__.py: Elasticsearch with a factory function